saucelabs/sauce-school/codelabs/Drafts/Module5_SeleniumPython.md

 <img src="assets/5.03E.png" alt="Terminal command to run tunnel" width="750"/>

-After `-u` you will see your username and after` -k `you will have your access key, and `-i  `prepend the name you made up for your tunnel.
 Learn more about the other commands you can use to configure your tunnel at [Sauce Connect Proxy Command-Line Quick Reference Guide](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy+Command-Line+Quick+Reference+Guide).
 Hit enter and you should see your tunnel up and running.

 <img src="assets/5.03F.png" alt="Terminal running tunnel" width="500"/>